 This procedure is like a piece of cake if you follow it correctly.
 The pressure cooker for mushrooms works like a savior in this regard, but you can manage to do it using other methods.

 We have shared both the ways briefly in this guide.
 So, let’s move forward with the details!

-Steps to Follow for Sterilizing Mushroom Substrate With a Pressure Cooker
+Sterilize Mushroom Substrate with a Pressure Cooker

 We have managed to make the whole sterilization procedure into a step-by-step process for you.
 Let’s get into the steps to start working!

 For the first step, you have to work with sustained pressure because, under sustained pressure, the water and temperature will be just perfect for making the mushroom grow.

 Then you have to check the cooker’s seal properly if there is any chance of wear or not.

 If it doesn’t feature a rubber seal, you can skip this step.
 Make sure that you are using a stove capable of bearing your cooker’s weight.

 Here’s a Pro Tip: The procedure needs to start with setting up the optimum temperature.
 We all know that water can only get hot in atmospheric pressure before turning into steam.